Average Food Cost Percentage by Restaurant Type (2026)

 Sports bar / pub: 30-36%

-Bar-only (no kitchen): Not applicable to food cost; the relevant metric is pour cost (18-24% blended).
+Bar-only (no kitchen): Food cost doesn’t apply here.
+The number that matters is pour cost, and you want it at 18-24% blended.
 See How to Calculate Pour Cost for the bar-program equivalents.

 Why your concept’s “right” number isn’t the industry average #

 1. Local cost structure.
-Coastal premium markets (California, New York, Pacific Northwest) have higher food cost across all segments due to ingredient pricing and customer expectation for premium ingredients.
-Texas, Florida, Georgia run 2-4 points lower across segments.
+Coastal premium markets like California, New York, and the Pacific Northwest run higher food cost across every segment, partly from ingredient pricing and partly because the customer expects the premium stuff.
+Texas, Florida, and Georgia come in 2-4 points lower across the board.

 2. Average check.
-A casual full-service running $46 average check has more pricing room to absorb a higher food cost than one running $28.
-Industry medians assume mid-range pricing.
+A casual full-service running a $46 average check has way more pricing room to absorb a high food cost than one running $28.
+Industry medians quietly assume mid-range pricing, and yours might not be.

 3. Service model.
-Table service with a server allocates more labor cost; counter service allocates less.
-The same food cost can be sustainable in counter service and unsustainable in full table service if labor isn’t accounting for the difference.
+Put a server on the table and you’re allocating more labor; counter service allocates less.
+So the exact same food cost can be totally fine in counter service and a slow bleed in full table service, if your labor math isn’t accounting for the difference.

-The right target for your operation: take the segment median, subtract 2-4 points for “operational excellence target,” and adjust for local cost structure.
+The right target for your operation: take the segment median, knock off 2-4 points as your operational excellence target, then adjust for where you are.
 A casual full-service in California aiming for 28% is fine.
-The same target in Texas might be 26%.
+The same shop in Texas should probably be shooting for 26%.

 What this looks like in the calculator #

 The food cost calculator on this site runs the full formula against segment benchmarks.
-Enter your inventory + purchases + adjustments + sales, pick your concept, and it returns where you land against the segment median.
-For deeper variance work, the inventory variance calculator tells you whether the gap between theoretical and actual is operational drift or pricing drift.
+Punch in your inventory, purchases, adjustments, and sales, pick your concept, and it tells you where you land against the segment median.
+Want to go deeper?
+The inventory variance calculator tells you whether the gap between your theoretical number and your actual one is operational drift or pricing drift, which are two very different problems with two very different fixes.

 What to do today #

 Find your concept above.
-Run your actual food cost for last month.
-If you are within 2 points of the segment median, you are in normal operating range.
-If you are 4+ points above, the gap is the cost category to fix first.
+Run your actual food cost for last month, not last quarter, last month.
+Within 2 points of the segment median?
+You’re in normal operating range, go run your business.
+Sitting 4+ points above?
+That’s the first cost category to fix, before you touch anything else.

-The fix is rarely “renegotiate with vendors.”
-It is usually “tighten recipe compliance, fix portion drift, raise prices on the items where ingredient cost moved.”
-None of those require a new contract.
+And the fix is almost never “renegotiate with vendors.”
+It’s tightening recipe compliance, killing portion drift, and raising prices on the items where the ingredient cost moved out from under you.
+Not one of those needs a new contract.
+You can start every one of them tomorrow.

 Sources: Toast Industry Reports, Lightspeed restaurant data, WebstaurantStore, NRA 2024 Industry Factbook, Restaurant365.